 In a perfect world, planning your wedding in the midst of a fresh lavender field would be a thing, but, alas, it’s not.
 Creating your own lavender field isn’t very reasonable, either.

 Lavender is great for wedding attire or as an accent color, as it nicely complements several different colors that you can pair it with.
 If you love the look of a traditional white or cream-colored wedding gown, lavender goes with it stunningly.
-You can dress up the ladies in your wedding party in lavender dresses, while the guys can wear a lavender tux with cream or white accents.
+You can dress up the ladies in your wedding party in lavender bridesmaid dresses, while the groomsmen can wear a lavender tux with cream or white accents.

 If you want a slightly different look to your wedding attire, something that is bolder and less traditional, you could flip those colors around and wear a lavender wedding dress.
 Meanwhile, you can dress your wedding party up in cream or white, or even another complementary color.
 Girls can wear white or cream dresses with a lavender sash, and guys can wear white or cream-colored tuxes and add lavender accents, such as a lavender tie and cummerbund.